AbuHadjar/voice-fingerprint/README.md

 ---

 ### Basic information
-*This Python script implements a simple voice recognition system using MFCC fingerprints.
+*This Python script implements a simple voice recognition using MFCC fingerprints.
 It allows you to:*

 - **Learn:** Extract MFCC fingerprints from audio samples and save them to a JSON file.
 - **Match:** Match a new audio sample against saved fingerprints to identify the speaker.